 Wolfe Eye Clinic offers forehead and brow surgery in Iowa by fellowship trained oculoplastic surgeons who are here to answer any questions you may have.
 Dr. Douglas Casady and Dr. Audrey Ko are dedicated to improving the functionality of the eyes and assisting you through the process to making the best choice for your vision and appearance.
-We offer oculofacial plastic surgery consultations at our Ames, Cedar Falls, Des Moines, Fort Dodge, Marshalltown and Ottumwa clinics.
+We offer oculofacial plastic surgery consultations at our Ames, Cedar Falls, Des Moines, Fort Dodge, and Marshalltown clinics.
 If you have any questions, please do not hesitate to reach out to us at (833) 532-8809 or request more information by filling out our form here.

 Are there different types of brow and forehead lifts?

 Some of the most common types of brow and forehead lifts include direct, internal browpexy, endoscopic, pre-trichial, or bicornal approach with or without forehead contouring.
 Each type provides a different outcome based upon the patient’s needs and our oculoplastic surgeons at Wolfe Eye Clinic can answer questions you may have at your consultation.

 - Direct brow lift: the lifting of the eyebrows through an incision above the eyebrows or on the forehead, which allows for a hidden scar in an existing forehead wrinkle